 Pregnancy causes various changes in the way you look and feel.
 While some physical discomforts are simply a normal component of a healthy pregnancy, others may signal the presence of a problem.
-Chills during pregnancy can be a symptom of a condition that requires medical care.
+Cold chills while pregnant can be a symptom of a condition that requires medical care.
 Notify your doctor if you experience chills or other unusual symptoms during your pregnancy.

 Periods of feeling cold often occur during common illnesses that cause an increase in your body temperature, such as colds and flu.
 You may feel chilly one moment and hot the next.
-Sweating often accompanies chills.
+Sweating often accompanies cold chills while pregnant.

 Fever and chills are usually symptoms of an infection.
 You may experience chills due to a viral infection, such as a cold or viral gastroenteritis, popularly known as the stomach flu.
 However, your chills and fever may be a symptom of a more serious infections, such as pneumonia, appendicitis or kidney infection.
 Urinary tract infections are more common during pregnancy and may include a fever and chills.
 Contact your doctor if you have a fever above 100 degrees F or if you experience chills.

 While the discomfort of chills may not affect your pregnancy, the underlying cause of your symptoms may.
 The American Pregnancy Association warns that an untreated kidney infection may lead to early labor and result in your baby having a low birth weight.
 Early treatment can help protect your health and the health of your baby.